saydus/twitter-overlap/README.md

 If you stopped the program while fetching the followers, you can just run `analyzeOverlaps.py`, which will get you the result for already fetched and cached followers.

-For a longer wait time, you can run `fetchFollowers.py` locally (because it usually takes much less time to execute) and `analyzeOverlaps.py`.
+For a longer wait time, you can run `fetchFollowers.py` locally (because it usually takes much less time to execute) and `analyzeOverlaps.py` in the cloud.

+For twitter accounts with relatively small number of followers (< 5 million), run `fetchFollowers.py` for both accounts.
+Then, run `compareFetchedFollowers.py`.